PAIR-code/lit/website/src/tutorials/text-salience.md

 #### Use Case 3: Quality Assurance

 A real life use case for the salience maps module can be in Quality Assurance.
-For example, if there is a failure in production (eg. wrong results for a search query), we know the text input and the label the model predicted.
+For example, if there is a failure in production (e.g., wrong results for a search query), we know the text input and the label the model predicted.
 We can use LIT Salience Maps to debug this failure and figure out which tokens were most influential in the prediction of the wrong label, and which alternative labels